jlcrochet/fast-completer/README.md

 ### Memory Mapping

 All integers are little-endian by default.
 The binary uses `mmap()` (or `MapViewOfFile` on Windows) to map the blob directly into memory.
-The OS handles paging, so only accessed regions incur I/O. Combined with hot/cold separation, a typical completion touches only a few kilobytes of the multi-megabyte blob.
+The OS handles paging, so only accessed regions incur I/O. Combined with hot/cold separation, a typical completion touches only a few kilobytes of a multi-megabyte blob.

 ## Shell Integration

 Completions are returned pre-sorted.
 Where possible, disable the shell's sorting to preserve the order.

-### Fallback Completers

-Use `--quiet` to try fast-completer first and fall back to another completer (like [carapace](https://github.com/carapace-sh/carapace)) if no blob exists.
-This lets you get fast completions for CLIs with pre-generated blobs while still having completions for other commands.

 ### Bash